 Antihistamines, either orally (Allegra®, Claritin®, Clarinex®, Zyrtec®, Benadryl®, and others) or sprayed into the nose (Astelin) will help prevent swelling due to allergies.

-Salt water (saline) rinses are useful for washing thick or infected mucous out of the nose.
+Saltwater (saline) rinses are useful for washing thick or infected mucus out of the nose.
 Normally, almost none of a saline rinse actually gets into the sinuses.

 Allergy testing is very useful for treatment planning.
 Between one-third and one-half of all people will have some degree of allergy, and the proportion is higher in those with chronic sinusitis.
 Things to which we are allergic are called allergens.

 Skin testing is an accurate method of determining a patient’s allergies.
 Blood tests are best for testing some types of allergies.
-At the Seattle Sinus and Allergy center we use a combination of these methods.
+At the Minor & James ENT, we use a combination of these methods.

 Allergy treatment usually will include avoiding or eliminating the allergens by environmental control, which can include special air cleaners or filters, mattress covers, and cleaning.